avaliani/webapp-snapshot-java/README.md

 Webapp Snapshot Java
 ===========================

-This repo enables you to leverage existing web page snapshotting services (post javascript DOM manipulation web page capture) using Java.
-This is helpful if you have a javascript app (backbone, angular, emberjs, etc,) and want to support search engine / bot crawling.
+This project provides infrastructure to leverage existing web page snapshotting service providers using Java.
+The web page snapshotting services snapshot the page after executing any Javascript to enable search engines / bots to parse the page (since bots / search engines don't execute javascript).
+This is helpful if you have a javascript web app (backbone, angular, emberjs, etc,).

 There are two parts to this code